VikParuchuri/vikparuchuri.com/source/_posts/2013-07-09-predicting-season-records-for-nfl-teams-part-2.markdown

 * Add in metadata about the team, such as coaching, ownership, attendance, etc.
 * Link historical teams with current teams (matching now is done on exact name, but that would lose data when a team relocated).

-I am sure that there are also numerous other improvements that I have not though of.
+I am sure that there are also numerous other improvements that I have not thought of.

 Conclusion
 -------------------------